gailo22/gailo22.github.com/_posts/2017-12-05-solr-zookeeper-docker-configure.markdown

 comments: true
 categories: solr zookeeper docker setup
 ---
-## Setup Solr Cloud cluster with Zookeeper using Docker
 This is how my current project setup the environments of Solr Cloud, ZooKeeper, Consul and Docker.

 ### Pre-requisite